thiagofernandes101/IBM-Devops-and-Software-Engineering/IntroductionToAgileDevelopmentAndScrum.md

 ### <ins>What is Agile?</ins>
 - Agile Development is a software development methodology that emphasizes flexibility, collaboration, and customer satisfaction.
 It involves iterative development, where requirements and solutions evolve through the collaborative effort of self-organizing and cross-functional teams.

-- Unlike other planning approaches where we plan out an entire year's worth of work, with Agile we plan out small increments and they get feedback from the customer to see if they like what we're doing then making possible to adjust as we go along.
+- Unlike other planning approaches where an entire year's worth of work is planned out, with Agile, small increments are planned and feedback from the customer is received to see if they are satisfied with the work done.
+This allows adjustments to be made along the way.

 ### <ins>Agile defining characteristics</ins>
 - Agile emphasizes:

-    - Adaptive planning which we don't plan out an entire year, but a small iteration to see if we can deliver something of value to the customer, get feedback and see what they like, allowing us to do evolutionary development.
+    - Adaptive planning where a small iteration is planned to see if something of value can be delivered to the customer.
+This allows for evolutionary development.

-    - Evolutionary development that will evolve over time.
-We are building... instead of building the whole thing up at once, we are building it in small increments and then evolving and responding as we go.
-This gives the opportunity to do early delivery.
+    - Evolutionary development that evolves over time, building the product in small increments and responding to feedback.
+This allows for early delivery.

-    - Early delivery is a key component of being agile, in other words, if you are developing iterations and not delivering to the customer, you are not being agile.
-Putting something in the customers' hands, getting feedback from them to understand and see what they liked, should we pivot, should we persevere?
-This is a critical defining characteristic of being agile, over just doing iterative development.
+    - Early delivery is a key component of being agile.
+If iterations are being developed but not delivered to the customer, then it is not agile.
+Putting something in the customers' hands and getting feedback from them is critical for understanding what they like and need, and whether to pivot or persevere.

-    - Countinuous improvement is done as team.
-We continuously improve the product that we are delivering because we have the opportunity to get feedback from our customer, because we delivered it.
-This allow us to be responsive to change.
-So as changes happen (they always do), customers always have changing requirements.
-We can respond to those changes, because we haven't planned too far in advance, the customer sees the progress we have made and then we can quickly re-plan and be responsive to what a customer needs.
+    - Continuous improvement is done as a team.
+The product is continuously improved based on feedback from the customer, allowing for responsiveness to change.
+As changes happen and customer requirements evolve, the team can quickly re-plan and be responsive to what the customer needs.

 ### <ins>Agile manifesto</ins>
 - We have come to value: